lwasowicz1/Projects/Excel_Salary_Dashboard/README.md

   * 👥 Overall usability of the dashboard is enhanced

 # Conclusion
-I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from an Excel course, this dashboard allows users to make informed decisions about their career paths.
+I created this dashboard to provide insights into salary trends across various data-related job titles.
+Using data sourced from an Excel course, this dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.